Legal provisions of COM(2021)347 - Consumer credits

 (c)the borrowing rate;

-In addition, in case of regular overrunning, the creditor shall offer to the consumer advisory services, where available, or redirect consumers towards debt advisory services.
+In addition, in the case of regular overrunning, the creditor shall offer the consumer advisory services, where available, and redirect the consumer at no cost towards debt advisory services.

 3. This Article shall be without prejudice to any rule of national law requiring the creditor to offer another kind of credit product when the duration of the overrunning is significant.